UniStuttgart-VISUS/megamol/plugins/gui/README.md

 This is the plugin providing the GUI for MegaMol.

-**!!!
-The following description ONLY refers to the use of the new MegaMol frontend provided via megamol.exe / megamol.sh !!!**
+**DISCLAIMER: The following description only refers to the use of the new MegaMol frontend provided via the binary called megamol!**

 See bug and feature tracker [#539](https://github.com/UniStuttgart-VISUS/megamol/issues/539) for current work in progress.